kennylozeau/saleskick-demo/README.md

 ## Overview

 This project is an app that allows users to explore different plants and track plants that are owned, and eventually will allow users to troubleshoot issues with their plants.
-The inspiration for this app came from my passion for collecting houseplants that I often have no experience with taking care of.
+The inspiration for this app came from my passion for collecting houseplants that I often have no prior experience owning.

 ## Running Locally

 1. Clone the repo from GitHub
-2. cd into the demo directory: `cd demo`
+project2. cd into the demo directory
 3. Install dependencies: `npm install`
 4. Add Firebase Initialization object:
    1. Open `/demo/src/utils/initializeDB.js`